frchiron/crafted_design_exercises/online-store/README.md

 3. Don't worry about the delivery mechanism.
 The entry point of this exercise is an action.
 4. Mock external systems
 5. Model packages and classes according to IDD building blocks.
-6. Write a high level acceptance criteria test.
-Don't focus on the details.
+6. Don't worry about acceptance tests for this exercise.